52 The Camera

 A 'video camera' is a type of camera that records motion and voices.
 Notice the following:

-- She used her video camera a lot when her children were
+- She used her video camera a lot when her children were growing up.

 - I don't understand how this video camera works.